mdanialzadeh/Mastermind-Challange/README.md

 mobile functionalility and proportions are not fully optimized yet.

+tip: The answer and guess are available to view on the console after each turn is submited

 todo:
-add visual indication for current round on the log board. change the round results hints to make it more visible and accessible. change how the alert for less than 4 pegs in answer shows up X make the gameover screen look better
+add visual indication for current round on the log board. change the round results hints to make it more visible and accessible.
+X
+    - added rules access to game during play - change how the alert for less than 4 pegs in answer shows up make the gameover screen look better